 “Spectacles are fully integrated with Lens Studio.
 This powerful desktop application designed for augmented reality creators and developers is used to build and distribute Lenses across Snap’s AR platform,” the company said in a statement.

-The “waveguides” technology allows for the overlaying of virtual objects onto the real world through a transparent surface like glass, and accompanying light projectors.
+The “waveguides” technology allows virtual objects to be overlapped on the real world through a transparent surface like glass and accompanying light projectors.

 Founded in 2014, WaveOptics has raised $65 million in funding to date.